Child Therapy in Alexandria, VA (Franconia)—Child and Adolescent Counseling

 It can be difficult during the different stages of childhood and adolescence to know if your child is behaving normally or if there is a problem.
 If you notice a change in your child’s behavior, such as inattention, arguing or withdrawing, or emotionally like depression, anger, worry or stress, they may need help.
 Therapy is customized to meet the needs of the child and the family with the goal of the program to alleviate symptoms of distress, improve the child’s social and emotional resources, increase their use of effective communication skills and make the relationships in the family and community, as well as with peers, stronger.

-If you or another person that knows your child (teacher, coach, school counselor) feels that your child is displaying behavior that has become concerning or dealing with emotions that are causing distractions in their life, it may be time to talk to a therapist or counselor at Thriveworks in Woodbridge, VA Child and Adolescent Therapy/Counseling.
+If you or another person that knows your child (teacher, coach, school counselor) feels that your child is displaying behavior that has become concerning or dealing with emotions that are causing distractions in their life, it may be time to talk to a therapist, psychologist, or counselor at Thriveworks in Alexandria, VA (Franconia).

 There are times when it is a good idea to get your child help for mental health issues without waiting.
 With eating disorders, the longer a child lives with one the harder it is to recover.
 Getting treatment as quickly as possible can save a child’s life.
 If mental illness runs in the family, be aware of the increased possibility that your child may begin to develop a disorder.
 If you feel that your child is showing signs of a disorder, it’s important to act promptly.
 If you discover that your child has been hurting himself—even if they say it was only a one-time thing—it is vital to get help.
 Cutting is dangerous behavior that may be the child’s way of dealing with a serious mental health issue.